pivotal/docs-tas-adapter/push-spring-music.md

     spring-music-db   1/1     1            1           4m
     ```

+    If the `READY` column does not display `1/1`, wait a few moments and inspect the Deployment again.

 ## Bind the database to the application

-1. Create a user-provided service instance in the Cloud Foundry space containing the contents of the `spring-music-db` Secret:
+1. Create a user-provided service instance in the Cloud Foundry space containing the JSON-formatted contents of the `spring-music-db` Secret:

     ```bash
     MYSQL_CRED_JSON=$(kubectl -n service-instances get secret spring-music-db -ojson | jq '.data | map_values(@base64d)')